paseyy/FitnessPose/README.md

 We need to decide on the following specs:
 - Which network for pose estimation?
 What outputs does it produce?
 - Which network for classification on skeleton data?
 What input does it produce?
 Is it easily finetunable?
 Or do we need to train from scratch?
+- Should we use 2D or 3D data for pose estimation?
 - What exactly do we want to predict?
 Good/Bad overall or per joint? gold standard deviation?
 Classes of common errors?
+- Datasets: Which existing datasets can we use?
+Does our pose estimation / classification model allow partially visible actions?
 - What and How Much data should we collect?
 - Which augmentations do we want to make?
 - Framework setup and visualization